 It depends on your needs and intended use.
 If you use the tool for professional services you logically should use the commercial license, unless your company can fit in Startup requirements (there is a form to fill in and Autodesk validates the request).

 In my case, I use a commercial license that I purchased during the October 2019 license changes, benefiting from a campaign offering discount for life.
-My case is clear because I provide 3D modeling services and I also receive CAD format files to 3D print.
+My case is clear because I was providing 3D modeling services and I also receive CAD format files to 3D print, in addition to the Fusion 360 online courses I provide.
 In addition I use Fusion 360 to design customized objects and program my CNC router to fulfill woodwork requests that we get through Artecitos online shop.